-The Bid Advance Response Program is a 6-month mentoring program to help small minority-, women-, and veteran-owned businesses understand and win government bids.
+The Bid Advance Response Program is a 6-month mentoring program to help small minority- and women-owned businesses understand and win government bids.
 This highly-competitive program consists of group-based training and one-on-one guidance to prepare small businesses wanting to enter or expand their market into government contracting opportunities.

 The program works with the Minority Business Office’s consulting and training programs and will help businesses navigate through the government procurement and contracting process.
 The training includes support with relevant registrations, proposal preparation strategies and tools, and personnel management.

-The program is administered by the Minority Business Office at OEDIT and is conducted in collaboration with UNCHARTED, a Colorado-based, women-owned company.
+The program is administered by the Minority Business Office at OEDIT and is conducted in collaboration with a Colorado-based company.

 - an initial consultation in a small group setting to set goals and determine individual needs of participating businesses